 Any fund transfer from one approved activity to another in an amount less than the substantial amendment thresholds stated above, but in an amount that increases the underfunded activity in excess of 25% of the original allocation shall be approved by the Director of Planning and Urban Development.

 Any fund transfer from one approved activity to another in an amount less than the substantial amendment thresholds stated above, but in an amount that increases the underfunded activity less than 25% of the original allocation shall be approved by the Department’s Housing and Community Development Director.

+Displacement

+In accordance with CDBG and HOME Program regulations, the City of Portland shall discourage displacement of families and individuals from their homes as a result of HOME or CDBG-assisted activities.
+Furthermore, the City will take all reasonable steps, consistent with the overall goals of the program, to minimize displacement.
+These steps include:

+1) Requiring the replacement of all occupied and vacant low or moderate income dwelling units that are demolished or converted to a use other than low or moderate income housing in connection with an activity assisted by CDBG or HOME funds, with comparable low or moderate income dwelling units; or through payment into the housing replacement fund.

+2) Requiring the provision of relocation assistance through either the URA, as described in 49 CFR Part 24, or through Section 104(d) of the Housing & Community Development Act.